irania9O/Restaurant/README.md

-# Calculator with graphical interface
+# Restaurant management with graphical interface

 _This is a multiple restaurant management project built graphical interface with the pyqt5 library._